Nation of Islam leader Farrakhan delivers anti-Semitic speech

 "My political opponents keep pushing this out there in order to try and smear and distract from the key issues, but there's no relationship, Wolf," Ellison told Wolf Blitzer.

-Also recently, a photo from 2005 surfaced of then-Sen. Barack Obama with Farrakhan during a Congressional Black Caucus meeting that was allegedly kept under wraps over fear it would negatively impact Obama's political future, according to Talking Points Memo.
+Also recently, a photo from 2005 surfaced of then-Sen. Barack Obama with Farrakhan during a Congressional Black Caucus meeting that was allegedly kept under wraps over fear it would negatively impact Obama's political future, according to the Trice Edney News Wire.